Andrew McCutchen Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.15 team ERA ranks 13th across all league pitching staffs.
+- The Cubs' 4.09 team ERA ranks 13th among all MLB pitching staffs.

-- Cubs pitchers combine to give up 70 home runs (one per game), the ninth-fewest in the league.
+- The Cubs give up the fifth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.